Mathnerd314/stroscot/docs/Commentary/Objects.rst

 Design patterns
 ===============

 Design patterns are not really OO, but :cite:`gammaDesignPatternsElements1994` is subtitled "reusable object-oriented software", and the naming patterns of extremely long Java class names like ``AbstractVisitorManagerFactoryProvider`` originated from that book, so there's not really a better place to discuss it.
 Essentially, the "Gang of Four" described 23 patterns of structuring objects.
-Since then, the patterns have held up pretty well - per :cite:`obrienDesignPatterns15` the authors did a session in 2005, and the only changes they wanted to make would be dropping Singleton, combining Abstract Factory and Factory Method to Factory, and adding Null Object, Type Object, Dependency Injection, and Extension Object from Pattern Languages of Program Design 3.
-They would also redo the categories, but those aren't essential.
-Similarly, besides the Gang of Four patterns, Wikipedia has only added 14 "other" patterns to its "Software design patterns" infobox.
-But Wikipedia also lists new categories of "concurrency", "network architecture", and "functional" patterns.
+Since then, the patterns have held up pretty well - only a few changes per :cite:`obrienDesignPatterns15` (which I have added).
+I have also included other patterns from Wikipedia's "Software design patterns" infobox (`rev <https://en.wikipedia.org/w/index.php?title=Template:Design_patterns&oldid=1032062304>`__).

-As many have observed, e.g. as cited on `Wikipedia <https://en.wikipedia.org/wiki/Software_design_pattern#Criticism>`__ and `C2 <https://wiki.c2.com/?DesignPatternsAreMissingLanguageFeatures>`__, design patterns are really missing language features.
-The point of examining these patterns is to ensure that Stroscot can easily express each pattern with minimal boilerplate, rather than to hold them up as examples of great program design.
-To use :cite:`norvigDesignPatternsDynamic1996`'s words, the patterns should be "invisible", so much a part of the language that you don’t notice using them.
+As many have observed, e.g. as cited on `Wikipedia <https://en.wikipedia.org/wiki/Software_design_pattern#Criticism>`__ and `C2 <https://wiki.c2.com/?DesignPatternsAreMissingLanguageFeatures>`__, design patterns are not examples of great program design, but rather desirable language features.
+To use :cite:`norvigDesignPatternsDynamic1996`'s words, in an expressive language, the patterns should be "invisible", so much a part of the language that you don’t notice using them.
+The point of examining these patterns is to ensure that Stroscot can easily express each pattern's intent with minimal boilerplate.

+* Abstract factory - In Stroscot, if there is a need for a cross-platform or pluggable interface, then overloading can be used to seamlessly combine multiple implementations into one interface.
+Each implementation can guard that a configuration option is a specific value.
+This option can be specified as an implicit parameter, rather than as an option on a singleton.
+As in the book's Smalltalk example, the creation methods themselves can be redefined using implicit parameters to use specialized behavior for a specific type of object creation.
 * Active object
 * Active record
 * Actor